majorazero/NYTREACT/README.md

 # reactNYTArticleSaver
 Let's make a full stack apps.

+# Deployment
+The app is currently [deployed]("https://glacial-ridge-38624.herokuapp.com/") on Heroku!

 # About the App
 This is a fullstack (MERN) app that searches for articles through the New York Time API and saves it into our database (if the user decides to save it.)